Selfadhesivity in Gaussian conditional independence structures: Preliminaries

 This rule can be proved from the semigraphoid axioms and hence it holds true also for Gaussians.
-In this case, it is equivalent to the shorter rule \eqref{eq:L'} using the Intersection and Composition properties of Gaussians.
+In this case, it is equivalent to the shorter rule~\eqref{eq:L} using that Gaussians are compositional graphoids.